Venom: Let There Be Carnage: Plot

-As Kasady's execution begins, a red symbiote emerges and blocks the injection.
+As Cletus's execution begins, a red symbiote emerges and blocks the injection.
 Named Carnage, it goes on a violent rampage through the prison, freeing inmates and killing guards.
-Carnage agrees to help Kasady break Barrison out of Ravencroft in exchange for Kasady's help eliminating Brock and Venom.
-Mulligan visits Brock at home and warns him about the situation.
-At Ravencroft, Kasady frees Barrison, and they travel to the St. Estes children's home to burn it down.
-Mulligan grows suspicious of Brock and arrests him.
-Brock contacts Weying as his lawyer and reveals that Venom has separated from him.
-As Venom makes his way through San Francisco by hopping from body to body, Weying finds him bonded to Mrs. Chen and convinces him to forgive Brock.
-Venom reunites with Brock, and they escape custody.
-Kasady takes Mulligan hostage, and Barrison captures Weying, taking them both to a cathedral where Kasady and Barrison plan to get married.
+Carnage agrees to help Cletus break Frances out of Ravencroft in exchange for Cletus's help eliminating Eddie and Venom.
+Mulligan visits Eddie at home and warns him about the situation.
+At Ravencroft, Cletus frees Frances, and they travel to the St. Estes children's home to burn it down.
+Mulligan grows suspicious of Eddie and arrests him.
+Eddie contacts Anne as his lawyer and reveals that Venom has separated from him.
+As Venom makes his way through San Francisco by hopping from body to body, Anne finds him bonded to Mrs. Chen and convinces him to forgive Eddie.
+Venom reunites with Eddie after first bonding with Anne to get into the police station, and they escape custody.
+Cletus takes Mulligan hostage, and Frances captures Anne, taking them both to Grace Cathedral where Cletus and Frances plan to get married.

-Brock and Venom arrive to fight Carnage while Barrison seemingly kills Mulligan by hanging him with a chain.
-Venom is overpowered by Carnage but provokes Barrison into using her powers to separate Carnage and Kasady.
-Venom devours Carnage and kills Kasady while the collapsing cathedral crushes Barrison.
-Later, an alive Mulligan's eyes flash blue, revealing that he somehow absorbed a part of Carnage.
-Brock and Venom, now fugitives, decide to take a vacation while they ponder their next steps.
-In a mid-credit scene, as Venom tells Brock about the symbiotes' knowledge of other universes, a blinding light transports them from their hotel room to another room where they watch J. Jonah Jameson talking about Spider-Man's revealed identity as Peter Parker on television.
-Venom then licks the screen after saying, "That guy."
+Eddie and Venom arrive to fight Carnage, while Frances seemingly kills Mulligan by hanging him with a chain.
+Venom is overpowered by Carnage but provokes Frances into using her powers to separate Carnage and Cletus, who are both devoured by Venom, while the collapsing cathedral crushes Frances.
+Mulligan is revealed to be alive, and his eyes glow blue, as he has been infected by a piece of Carnage.
+Eddie and Venom, once again fugitives, decide to take a vacation while they ponder their next steps.

+In a mid-credits scene, as Venom tells Eddie about the symbiotes' knowledge of other universes, a blinding light suddenly transports them from their hotel room to another room where they watch J. Jonah Jameson talking about Spider-Man's revealed identity as Peter Parker on television.